beehaflich/reach/README.md

 ### What is JSONP?
 Is it JSON?

 JSONP stands for "JSON with Padding", and is a hack to get around cross-origin restrictions.
 Basically, you dynamically load a script from a completely separate website.
-You send variables using GET, so all variables are "stringified" via JSON.
+You send variables using GET, so all complex variables are "stringified" via JSON.

 ### What are cross-origin restrictions?
 Why would I want to avoid them?